Today’s stop on the Haunted Halloween Home Tour is the kitchen!

 I love decorating the kitchen almost more than any other room (except the porch) because it is truly the heart of our home!

 The mudroom is just off of the kitchen and, while they have been outgrown, I still put out the trick or treat bags for nostalgia.
-This year Whit and I where thrilled when we found Halloween treats for Elsa.
-She’s such a strange pup – she plays with the ghosts before eating them.
-Only the ghosts.
+Even the puppies get Halloween treats in their jar.

 Happy Halloween, y’all!